17 Towards the principle of Universal Human Rights.

 Also helping lay the groundwork for the UN was Ralph Bunche who served as an undersecretary.
 He was considered an authority on problems of colonialism.
 He worked with Count Folke Bernadotte the UN mediator in Palestine, on the Arab-Israeli dispute after being appointed to the UN Palestine Commission in 1949.

 After the assassination of Bernadotte by self declared Israeli terrorists, Bunche acted as a go-between and arranged an armistice in 1949.He worked to have the United Nations General Assembly Resolution 194 adopted by member states.
 The Resolution defines principles for reaching a final settlement and returning Palestine refugees to their homes.
-He won the 1950 Nobel Peace Prize.

 No prizes for pointing out that stopping these open acts of warfare would long continue.